 WashPod units can now be installed either inside the home or externally.

 WashPod’s new, modular, fully compliant* design allows for both an internal or external set up with five models for total flexibility.
-The full size WashPod internal measurements of both models are 3.5m long x 2.5 wide and 2.2 high with a 1.02m ramp.
+The Large WashPod internal measurements of both models are 3.5m long x 2.5 wide and 2.2 high with a 1.02m ramp.
 The external WashPod unit is made of a highly insulated, waterproof outer case which can, if required, be clad in a material of your choice.
 All that is needed to connect the unit is a cold water supply (external tap) and a 2 x 13amp domestic, electrical sockets.
 The external unit’s dimensions are approximately 4.25 long x 3.55m wide x 2.6m high and, in many cases, these are connected via a temporary lobby to the main house.
 This can either be a simple, covered walkway or a fully insulated and watertight lobby which can be constructed directly by us or by your own contractor.
 Alternatively a 1.02m long ramp is used.

 External units are fitted with an internal hot water tank and a pressurised shower unit.
 There is electric underfloor heating together with a heated towel rail to ensure that the WashPod unit can be maintained at a minimum temperature of 25°C if required.
 Internal units can either be connected to the existing hot and cold water supplies or supplied with standalone heating and hot water as per the external unit.
 A commercial grade Saniflow unit ensures that all water from the both the shower and the WC can be pumped via a 40mm diameter, flexible pipe to a waste pipe up to 40m away.

 There are three smaller models that provide an added level of versatility where maximum accessibility is not needed.
-The Mini, Micro and new Compact models can be accommodated in tighter spaces and will suit many requirements.
+The Standard, Compact (internal & external models) and new Micro models can be accommodated in tighter spaces and will suit many requirements.
 Please see the individual drawings for each WashPod model for more information.

 This compares favourably to many times this cost for a care home.